muhammadafshal404/task-frontend/README.md

 ## Description

+The Project is Created in Reatjs Using Vite.

 There are Signup, Login, Dashboard, Car and Category Pages in this project.

 In Signup user needs to enter the email address and he/she will receive an auto-generated password on the provided email.